Spine and Back Pain

 Cause: Sports-related injuries in the spine are not limited to high caliber athletes.
 Non-athletes are just as susceptible to sports injuries.
 Some competitive sports like football and wrestling increase the risk for spinal injuries.
 A condition known as spondylolisthesis (described on this page) is a common sports-related spinal injury that happens when a patient hyperextends their back.

 Diagnosis: Regardless of the origin of the injury, spinal injuries are diagnosed in much the same way as other problems of the spine.
-Your orthopaedic physician at The Center for Orthopaedic Innovation at St. Luke’s Medical Center will start by providing a physical exam and discussing exactly how the injury occurred.
+Your orthopaedic physician at St. Luke’s Medical Center will start by providing a physical exam and discussing exactly how the injury occurred.
 They will also complete a thorough medical history to make sure there are no outside factors that might add to or confuse the injury picture.
 Based on the mechanism of injury, the symptoms you are experiencing, and your medical history, imaging tests ranging from plain films to an MRI may be ordered to get an accurate diagnosis.

 Treatment: Regardless of the type of injury, a spinal injury will always require rest and a break from athletic activities, and a slow and deliberate return to play.
 Initially, rest, cold alternating with heat, cold laser therapy and medication to control pain or back spasms may be utilized.
 In more severe injuries, injections or surgery may be warranted.
 Regardless of the type or extent of injury, rehabilitation (physical therapy) is always recommended to re-train and strengthen the muscles of the back.
-Physicians at The Center for Orthopaedic Innovation at St. Luke’s Medical Center will work with you and your trainers and coaches to develop the right plan for you.
+Physicians at St. Luke’s Medical Center will work with you and your trainers and coaches to develop the right plan for you.

 Cause: The upper back or thoracic region of the spine can suffer disc degeneration.
 This occurs when the cushioning disc between two vertebrae becomes inflamed and unstable.
 As a result, the worn-down disc no longer functions properly in its duties of absorbing stress along the spine.
 This is a progressive and degenerative disorder; for some patients, this degeneration of the thoracic discs is very painful.
 However, other patients with the same condition have no pain or symptoms.